ryanjansen/ryanjansen.github.io/content/_index.md

 # Hi, I'm Ryan

----

-## Welcome to my site

-I'm Ryan Jansen, future CS Student at NUS.
-I talk about life, studying and other boring stuff like that.
-You can check out my [github](https://www.github.com/ryanjansen)

----
+I'm a computer science student at the National University of Singapore.
+I enjoy playing my piano, reading books, working out and very occassionaly, writing code :)

 ## What I'm Doing Now

-I am currently working at [Nodeflair](https://www.nodeflair.com), a tech career superapp that helps developers code() where they love.
+I am currently interning at [Nodeflair](https://www.nodeflair.com), helping them to build a tech career superapp for developers.
 I work with ruby on rails and helped them build up their salaries product recently which provides accurate salary data on tech roles in Singapore.

-You can email me at ryan@ryanjansen.me to get in touch.
+## Get in touch

+Check out my [github](https://www.github.com/ryanjansen), or my [linkedin](https://www.linkedin.com/in/ryan-jansen-adf3s).

+Email me at ryan@ryanjansen.me.